vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 #### Create VCH Wizard

-At the top of the Security page, toggle the **Enable secure access to this VCH** switch to the gray OFF position.
+It is not possible to completely disable secure access when deploying VCHs from the Create Virtual Container Host wizard.

 #### vic-machine Option